Parth971/Django-Restfull-API-Person-Identification-System/README.md

 <h1>Django Restfull API</h1>

-This is Django Restfull API for Person Identification based on Aadhar Number. <br>
+This is Django Restful API for Person Identification based on Aadhar Number. <br>
 Basically, this api helps in creating Aadhar card and Related details. <br>
-Ontop of that it also has feature to filter and sort Personal Details based on Aadhar number and its active status.
+On top of that it also has feature to filter and sort Personal Details based on Aadhar number and its active status.

 <h2>REQUIREMENTS: Person Identification System</h2>